 YMCA READS! began in August 2005 when the Florida Department of Education granted $1.5 million to the Florida State Alliance of YMCAs.
-The YMCA of Florida’s First Coast matches the grant dollars received with funds raised through the Annual Campaign and United Way of Northeast Florida.
 In a 2014 survey, 100% of parents and teachers who responded found the program beneficial in improving students’ reading.

 Turie T. Small Elementary School